pestphp/pest-plugin-mutate/README.md

 Another option is to follow Sandro Gehri on **[Twitter/X](https://twitter.com/gehrisandro)** or **[LinkedIn](https://www.linkedin.com/in/sandro-gehri-02150b41/)**, where I will post tips and tricks, and updates about the ongoing development.

+If you have any question not covered in the docs or need help.
+Checkout the [discussions section](https://github.com/pestphp/pest-plugin-mutate/discussions) on GitHub.

 ---

 # Mutation Testing